SwoleFinancial/swolefi-smart-contracts/README.md

 * Token contract
 * DeFi swap - personal "wallet" functions
 * Integration with ChainLink for off-chain Oracle (e.g. Fitbit, Apple Health)
+  *  This "Oracle" is otherwise known as a blockchain middleware

 ## Other